 What is your interpretation of Acts 8:12-17 in regards to the people receiving the Holy Spirit and Simon the Sorcerer?

-Acts 8:12-17 might seem confusing, or it might even appear to be a contradiction of salvation doctrine The raises a question regarding the Holy Spirit: if the people believed and were baptized (verses 12-13) why didn’t they receive the Holy Spirit?
+Acts 8:12-17 might seem confusing, or it might even appear to be a contradiction of salvation doctrine.
+This passage raises a question regarding the Holy Spirit: If the people believed and were baptized (verses 12-13), why didn’t they receive the Holy Spirit?

 Philip’s Instruction